SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/ui/blogic-screen-elements/MDO list.md

 ---
 title: MDO list
-path: /Blogic/Screen Elements/MDO list
+uid: blogic_mdolist
-sortOrder: 42
+sortOrder: 13
 ---

-This element creates a MDO dropdown for any of the available lists in SuperOffice CRM.
-You need to supply the parameter "list" to specify what list you want, e.g. "PersInt".
+This element creates an MDO drop-down for any of the available lists in SuperOffice CRM.

+You need to supply the `list` parameter to specify which list you want, for example "PersInt".